How To Plant Wildflowers In 6 Steps

-- Prepare your soil by clearing the area of all existing growth.
+Prepare your soil by clearing the area of all existing growth.
 This is an essential step to the success of your Wildflower planting.
-Dig up everything that is growing, turn the soil over and rake the area before.
+Dig up everything that is growing, turn the soil over and rake out debris from the area before spreading any seed.
 You may need to till the area if there is an excess of grass, weeds, etc. on your property.

-- Mix the Wildflower seed with sand for better visibility, at the rate of 10 parts sand to 1 part Wildflower Seed.
+Mix the Wildflower Seed with sand for better visibility.
+Mix 10 parts sand to 1 part Wildflower Seed.
 If you're planting a larger area, use a seed spreader.
 If it's a smaller area, you can simply spread the seed by hand.

-- After spreading the seed, we recommend compressing the seed into the soil, but not covering them in any way.
+After spreading the seed, compress the seed into the soil.
+To allow the seeds full sunlight, do not cover them in any way.
 The better seed-to-soil contact, the better chance of germination.
 You can walk on the seed or use a roller for larger plantings.

-- Enjoy!
+Enjoy!
 Some annual varieties will bloom as soon as 5 weeks after planting.
-Some take longer and perennial varieties do not bloom until the second year.
-Once established, Wildflowers come back year after year and are a true spectacle in any garden or meadow.
+Some take longer, and perennial varieties do not bloom until the second year.
+Once established, perennial Wildflowers come back year after year and are a true spectacle in any garden or meadow.